caseybreen/caseybreen.com/content/research/index.md

 <!-- Abstract -->
 <div id="abstract-prediction" class="collapse">
 <br />
-How accurately can age of death be predicted using basic sociodemographic characteristics?
-We test this question using a large-scale administrative dataset combining the complete count 1940 Census with Social Security death records.
-We fit eight machine learning algorithms using 35 sociodemographic predictors to generate individual-level predictions of age of death for birth cohorts born at the beginning of the 20th century.
-We find that none of these algorithms are able to explain more than 1.5% of the variation in age of death.
-Our results suggest mortality is inherently unpredictable and underscore the challenges of using algorithms to predict major life outcomes.
+There are striking disparities in longevity across sociodemographic groups in theUnited States.
+Yet, can sociodemographic characteristics meaningfully explain individual-level variation in longevity?
+Here, we leverage machine-learning algorithms and large-scale administrative data to predict individual-level mortality using an array of social,economic, and demographic predictors measured in early adulthood.
+We conduct two distinct analyses:  a cohort analysis, which predicts the exact age of death for individuals in the same birth cohort, and a period analysis, which predicts whether individualsage 54–95 will die within the next 10 years.
+We are not able to make accurate predic-tions in either our cohort analysis (<i>R<sup>2</sup></i> = 0.014) or our period analysis (<i>R<sup>2</sup></i> = 0.166).Together,  these analyses demonstrate that later life longevity is unpredictable usingsociodemographic characteristics alone, and underscore the crucial need to account forstochastic processes in demographic theory.
 </div>
 </li>